| Ilana Goldstein Saks One

 it sophistication, and at the same time it may allow for difficulties in the theory to be

 glossed over.
 Only a theory that is properly understood can be useful in the long run.
+The four approaches presented in this paper, are the suggestions of

 four individuals: Rabbi David Tzvi Hoffmann, Rabbi Mordechai Breuer, Rabbi David